I found the place by accident, like everybody does.

 In other words, it’s not like being in a war.

 I booked a taxi and took Apsara’s kids, Kayla and Steve, with me to Sai Yen Nam stadium in Patong.
 Apsara would have come too, but she was working nights as manager of the famous Laguna nightclub in Rawai.
 We got ringside seats, and luckily the seat in front of me was empty, so I was able to rest my camera on the back of it and get some good footage.
-The stadium was big and noisy, with musicians up on a platform above the crowd in one corner providing the traditional sarama soundtrack to the action; two drummers and a piper playing the hypnotic wind instrument — I don’t know the name of it, but the sound is like a cross between a bagpipe and an oboe — whose honking, nasal, relentless rhythms, dispassionate and weird, perfectly evoked the unforgiving moment of two fighters facing off.
+The stadium was big and noisy, with musicians up on a platform above the crowd in one corner providing the traditional sarama soundtrack to the action; two drummers and a piper playing the hypnotic wind instrument that sounds like a cross between a bagpipe and an oboe — whose honking, nasal, relentless rhythms, dispassionate and weird, perfectly evoked the unforgiving moment of two fighters facing off.

 His opponent was a tall Thai with good reach and technique, and battle was engaged from the start, unlike the standard approach where boxers spend the first round cautiously testing each other out.
 The contest was even, but halfway through the first round his opponent backed Hoagy into a corner and leapt into the attack with an elbow to the head.
 As the round went on it was clear that he was bleeding from the scalp.
 At the end of the round, as Nung and Oh washed him down in the corner, there seemed to be a lot of blood.